karanphil/mt_diffusion/README.md

 These are the instructions for running the whole MT-diffusion pipeline.

+Important note: If you ever want to comment out a section of a pipeline, always comment stuff inside IF statements, never outside.

 First, you should create a repository to host the project:

 ```